MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 When configured correctly, the directory handle for OPFS root will contain an additional entry that represents the app's `LocalFolder` directory.
 This entry can be retrieved as a `FileSystemDirectoryHandle` by calling [`.entries()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/entries) or [`.getDirectoryHandle(...)`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/getDirectoryHandle) on the OPFS root directory handle.

 Like other OPFS handles, the `LocalFolder` directory handle and its contents will have [`readwrite`](https://wicg.github.io/file-system-access/#dom-filesystempermissionmode-readwrite) permission by default.
-Unlike other handles with `readwrite` permission, a [FileSystemFileHandle](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle) from `LocalFolder` will always throw a [`NoModificationAllowedError`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createWritable#nomodificationallowederror) exception if [`createWritable()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createWritable#exceptions) is used, or if [`getFileHandle()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/getFileHandle) or [`getDirectoryHandle()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/getDirectoryHandle) is used with the `create` option being true.
+Unlike other handles with `readwrite` permission, a [FileSystemFileHandle](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle) from `LocalFolder` will always throw a [`NoModificationAllowedError`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createWritable#nomodificationallowederror) DOMException if [`createWritable()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createWritable#exceptions) is used, or if [`getFileHandle()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/getFileHandle) or [`getDirectoryHandle()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle/getDirectoryHandle) is used with the `create` option being true.
 This allows data in `LocalFolder` to be read and cleared but not created or edited.

 #### Configuration